arduino/help-center-content/content/Arduino Cloud/General Cloud/If-your-Arduino-device-can-t-connect-to-a-Wi-Fi-network.md

 Learn how to troubleshoot Wi-Fi connectivity issues if your Arduino device can't connect to a network.
 Check the sections below to identify and resolve potential issues.

+---

 ## 1. Connect to a 2.4 GHz network

 Arduino boards and most IoT devices can only be used with 2.4 GHz networks.
 The 2.4 GHz band offers better range and signal strength through obstacles compared to the 5 GHz band.
 Learn [how to check if your network operates on the 2.4 GHz band](https://support.arduino.cc/hc/en-us/articles/14144656051740-Supported-Wi-Fi-bands).

 > [!TIP]
-If your network operates on the 5 GHz band, a quick solution is to [create a 2.4 GHz network using the hotspot feature on an Android or iPhone device](https://support.arduino.cc/hc/en-us/articles/14144656051740-Supported-Wi-Fi-bands#create-hotspot).
+If your network operates on the 5 GHz band, a quick solution is to [create a 2.4 GHz network using the hotspot feature on an Android or iOS device](https://support.arduino.cc/hc/en-us/articles/14144656051740-Supported-Wi-Fi-bands#create-hotspot).

 ## 2. Avoid common network names